han-yaeger/yaeger-tutorial/docs/more-entities.md

 For Air- and Poison bubbles we could provide two images of bubbles and use a `DynamicSpriteEntity`, but we'll use a different approach.
 Yaeger provides various Entities for standard shapes and for a bubble we could perfectly use a `DynamicCircleEntity`.
 With it, we can draw a circle and give it the appropriate size and colors.
 The big advantage over using an image is that we can give it any color and size we like, and change it while running the game.
-And even more important, it will save on memory usage, since no images need to be loaded into memory.
+Even more important, it will save on memory usage, since no images need to be loaded into memory.

 Because both Air- and Poison bubbles share much of their behaviour, a superclass called `Bubble` would be the preferable